manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_data_from_external_storages/Adding_data_to_tables/Importing_table.md

 # Importing table

-If you decide to migrate from [Plain mode](../../../Creating_a_table/Local_tables.md#Defining-table-schema-in-config-%28Plain mode%29) to [RT mode](../../../Creating_a_table/Local_tables.md#Online-schema-management-%28RT-mode%29) and in some other cases, real-time and percolate tables built in the Plain mode can be imported to Manticore running in the RT mode using the `IMPORT TABLE` statement.
+If you decide to migrate from [Plain mode](../../../Creating_a_table/Local_tables.md#Defining-table-schema-in-config-%28Plain mode%29) to [RT mode](../../../Creating_a_table/Local_tables.md#Online-schema-management-%28RT-mode%29) or in some other cases, real-time and percolate tables built in Plain mode can be imported to Manticore running in RT mode using the `IMPORT TABLE` statement.
 The general syntax is as follows:

 <!-- example import -->